 - That emotions are a fusion of thoughts, feelings, impulses, and bodily sensations that together form a general “state of mind”.
 Emotions have a virtual reality felt sense that can be congruent to reality or not.

-- Feelings and emotions are not dangerous, in and of themselves.
+- Feelings and emotions are not in and of themselves dangerous.
 They are the result of a thought or image forming a perception of danger or a reaction to real and present danger.

-- Thoughts can drive our mood and feelings and moods and feelings can drive our thoughts.
+- Thoughts can influence our feelings, and feelings can influence our thoughts.

-- The mind does not exist in isolation and is exquisitely responsive to many bodily systems.
+- The mind does not exist in isolation and is profoundly responsive to many bodily systems.

 - Trying to fix or get rid of an emotion with thinking traps us in the emotion.